Effects of Hurricane Wilma in Florida: Miami-Dade County

 Some skyscrapers and high-rises in Miami suffered severe facade damage during the storm, particularly along Brickell Avenue between Route 41 and Coral Way.
 Among the damaged structures were the Colonial Bank Building, the JW Marriott Miami, Espirito Santo Plaza, and the Four Seasons Hotel Miami, which was the tallest building in Florida.
 Several hangars at the Miami International Airport were deroofed.
 The Orange Bowl suffered damage to a radio tower, a chain-link fence, and the light banks.
 Although there was no structural loss, the impact from the storm rekindled discussion about demolishing the stadium.
-In the lower-income neighborhoods of Allapattah and Liberty City, many businesses, churches, and homes experienced major roof damage.
+In the Allapattah and Liberty City neighborhoods, many businesses, churches, and homes experienced major roof damage.
 PortMiami recorded at least $5 million in damage; impact included damage to 2000 ft of bulkheads, a deroofed cruise terminal, and wreckage at a container yard.
 At the Miami Seaquarium on Virginia Key, storm surge intruded into the park and caused significant damage.
 In Miami Beach, the South Beach Community Hospital was severely damaged.
 Collins Avenue was littered with trees and coconuts, while some other roads were impassable.

 A trailer park in Sweetwater, six mobile homes were destroyed and dozens of other suffered damage.
 In West Kendall, the storm knocked over fences, tore shingles from roofs, uprooted trees, and downed power lines, leaving some without electricity and blocking roads such as Kendall Drive.
 Similar impact occurred in The Hammocks, with fences, light poles, and trees felled, which blocked some roads.
 At the Miami MetroZoo (now known as Zoo Miami), roofs and fences were damaged, but the animals were unharmed.
-The Homestead-Miami Speedway, built to restore Homestead's economy after Hurricane Andrew in 1992, suffered major damage to lights, grandstandings, catch fencing, and garages.
+The Homestead-Miami Speedway suffered major damage to lights, grandstandings, catch fencing, and garages.
 One indirect death occurred in Homestead after a man was killed by the tractor he was using to remove debris.